-IP Blacklist Check: How to Test Your Sending IP (and What to Do If It's Listed)
+IP Blacklist Check 2026: How to Test Your Sending IP (Complete Guide + 12-Blocklist Matrix)

 An IP blacklist check tells you whether your cold email sending IP is on a public DNS blocklist.
-Here's how the checks work, what each major blacklist actually does to your deliverability, and how to fix a listing without burning your domain.
+Complete 2026 guide — 12-blocklist coverage matrix, ColdRelay /tools/blacklist-checker walkthrough, what each major blacklist actually does to your deliverability, and how to fix a listing without burning your domain.

 If your cold email is suddenly bouncing at higher rates, your inbox placement collapsed overnight, or Gmail is rejecting messages with SMTP code 550 — the first thing to check is your sending IP's blacklist status.